This section outlines guidelines for manuscript preparation:

 - Khaliq IH, Mahmood HZ, Akhter N, Sarfraz MD, Asim K, Gondal KM.
 Comparison of two public sector tertiary care hospitals' management in reducing direct medical cost burden on breast carcinoma patients in Lahore, Pakistan.
 J BUON.
 2018;23(1):143-9.

-In case of the article contains more than six (06) authors, the sixth author must be followed by et al. Online articles having a date of issue (DOI) must be mentioned at the end of references.
+If the article has more than six authors, list the first six followed by "et al." For online articles, include the date of issue (DOI) at the end of the reference.

 - Khaliq IH, Khaliq FH, Abdullah Y, Mahmood HZ, Sarfraz MD, Ahmad S, et al. Students' perceptions of the role of pharmacists in the healthcare system in Lahore, Pakistan.
 Trop J Pharm Res.
 2018;17(4):687-93. http://dx.doi.org/10.4314/tjpr.v17i4.18